 - Study in Haifa, a city on the Mediterranean Sea known for its ethnic and religious tolerance

-- Strengths include religious studies, Israeli and Middle Eastern studies, peace and conflict studies, and Hebrew and Arabic
+- Strengths include religious studies, Israeli and Middle Eastern studies, peace and conflict studies, and Arabic

 - Arabic Language, Culture, and Civilization programs available, Summer Arabic Intensive program also available